alnitak/flutter_triangles_background/README.md

 # Triangles background

-Animated triangles background widget with color gradients
+Animated triangles background widget with color gradients using RenderObjectWidget instead of a CustomPainter

 ## Getting Started